 For instance, if you invested 2 USD on your first trade and lose, on the next trade you would invest 4 USD, then 8 USD, then 16 USD and so on.
 A risky and not suitable for beginners strategy.

-The Forex grid strategy
+Strategy 6 - Forex grid strategy

 Uses buy and sell stop orders to profit on natural market movements.
 Orders are usually placed at 10-pip intervals and allow to automate the trading strategy.